 the date on which the certificate validity period ends (notAfter).

-In the case of CA certificates, Sub-CA certificates and end-entities other than DLMS/COSEM servers notBefore and notAfter shall be well defined dates.
+In the case of CA certificates, Sub-CA certificates and end-entities other than DLMS®/COSEM servers notBefore and notAfter shall be well defined dates.

-DLMS/COSEM servers may be given certificates for which no good expiration date can be assigned; such a certificate is intended to be used for the entire lifetime of the device.
+DLMS®/COSEM servers may be given certificates for which no good expiration date can be assigned; such a certificate is intended to be used for the entire lifetime of the device.

 To indicate that a certificate has no well-defined expiration date, the notAfter should be assigned the GeneralizedTime value of 99991231235959Z.